By Jerry Tardif

 - Avoid hilltops or mountain tops – What more need be said?

-However, even the side of a hill or mountain is risky, so as a storm moves in, head for lower ground.
+Also understand that even the side of a hill or mountain is risky, so as a storm moves in, head for lower ground; and finally

 - Decide to run or hunker down – If you have time to "make a run for it", gallop home now — don't wait!

-If there's not enough time, quickly get to a lower area and get off your horse to lower your overall lightening attraction profile.
+If there's not enough time, quickly get to a lower area and get off your horse to lower your overall lightning-attraction profile.

-You shouldn't have left yourself exposed like this in the first place, but now that you're in the "thick of it", let's do everything we can to stay alive and get back in one piece.
+You shouldn't have left yourself exposed like this in the first place, but now that you're in the "thick of it", try to do everything you can to stay alive and get back in one piece.

 A wrong decision now could be fatal.

-From a lightening perspective, a large forest of trees is safer than an open area.
+From a lightning perspective, a large forest of trees is safer than an open area.

 But remember that it's not a completely safe haven.